 The cardiovascular system is a closed network of vessels connected to the heart.
 It enables blood, oxygen and other nutrients to flow around the body.
 In this article, we will focus on the underlying principles of blood flow and the factors affecting it.

 There are two ways in which blood flows within our vessels.
 In most straight blood vessels, the flow is laminar.
-Velocity is highest in the centre of the tube and decreases closer to the vessel wall.
+Velocity (rate of blood flow) is highest in the centre of the vessel and decreases closer to the vessel wall.
 This decreasing velocity gradient is due to increasing resistance closer to the vessel wall.

 However, if the blood vessels branch off or become constricted, the flow becomes turbulent.
-Sometimes turbulent flow can be heard (known as a ‘bruit’) over arteries containing atherosclerotic plaques.
+Sometimes, turbulent flow can be heard (known as a ‘bruit’) over arteries with atherosclerotic plaques.

 Flow is defined as the volume of fluid passing a given point per unit of time (e.g. cm3/s).
 At any point within the cardiovascular system: